Form 5471

 - Use the Streamlined Filing Compliance Procedures for late filings if non-willful.
 Penalty abatement under reasonable cause is also routinely granted with proper documentation.

 - Get the foreign entity book and tax accounts professionally translated and reconciled.
-Form 5471 schedules require US GAAP-equivalent reporting.
+Form 5471 schedules require US GAAP-equivalent reporting and functional-currency translation.

 Related TS CPA Service